 Then one of my friends suggested I just canned the rabbit.
 That the process of canning and the time it sits on the shelf would certainly help it become more tender.

 So I took her advice and was stunned.
 The rabbit came out so tender looking but when we went to eat it, I found my new way of preferring to eat rabbit.
 It tastes so good!

 However, if you aren’t in a hurry to eat the chicken, then can it and allow the meat to tenderize through the canning process and the time spent sitting in its juices.
-It should be a wonderful tender meat that will hopefully make great chicken salad.
+It should be a slice of wonderful tender meat that will hopefully make great chicken salad.

 3. Low and Slow…Cooker

 If you’d like to eat your older chicken today, or if you froze the bird, then don’t worry.
 You can throw the chicken into a slow cooker with some fresh vegetables and some stock.
 Place the cooker on low and let the bird cook all day.

 Plus, I love this method because then absolutely nothing goes to waste.
 If you left the bird whole, you can eat the meat off of the bone, then throw the veggie scraps and bones back in the crock pot on low and let it cook overnight.
 In about 12 hours you will have a delicious stock.